Bruce Momjian

 Duration: 3 hours, 4 hours with questions

-User, User, Who Is the User
+User, User, Who Is the User?

 Postgres allows multiple users to interact with minimal conflict.
 By defining roles for users and groups of users, multi-user management is greatly simplified.
 This talk covers database roles, role membership, role inheritance, object access control, and predefined roles.
 It shows how such features streamline the management and security of complex database systems.